The Golden Eye strives to offer original designs, quality workmanship, and a memorable experience.

 To insure that your pearls give you many years of use, please avoid contact with household chemicals, cosmetics, hairspray, and perfume.
 Gently rub them with a damp cloth when you remove them.

 Do not put pearls in an ultrasonic cleaner.
 We recommend restringing once a year.

 We recommend that all rings with gemstones have an annual check up by a jeweler to insure that they are secure.
-Otherwise, unless they become worn and scratched, they should hold their beauty for years.
-If you want to have your rings refinished, please feel free to contact us
+Certain stones may become worn and scratched with daily wear.
+Eternity Bands (set with stones that occupy the total circumference of the ring) can be vulnerable to damage if worn during strenuous activities involving the handling of heavy objects (weightlifting, landscaping, etc.).
+If you would like to have your rings refurbished, please feel free to contact us